Model-driven Machine Learning

-This research group, led by David Greenberg, is located within the Institute of Coastal Research, at the Helmholtz Zentrum Geesthacht (HZG) , Their research focuses on the Earth system at the boundary between physics-based and machine learning approaches, to gain insights unavailable to either approach alone.
+This Helmholtz AI young investigator group, led by David Greenberg, is located within the Institute of Coastal Research, at the Helmholtz Zentrum Geesthacht (HZG).
+Their research focuses on the Earth system at the boundary between physics-based and machine learning approaches, to gain insights unavailable to either approach alone.

-The research group also organize a weekly seminar on machine learning at HZG, aimed at the scientific communities of the Helmholtz Institutes and the Hamburg area.
+The research group also organizes a weekly seminar on machine learning at HZG, aimed at the scientific communities of the Helmholtz Institutes and the Hamburg area.